mlizchap/express-setup/README.md

     ```

 ### Route setup
-- the routes file will export functions that run when certain endpoints are hit
+- exports functions that takes an arg of app and runs certain controller functions on the app depending on the endpoint hit
 - follows this pattern: `app.<method>(<route>, controller funtion)`
+- in `router.js`
     ```javascript
     const controller = require('../controllers/users_controller');